 |3.
 Transparency - We don’t process Personal Information in ways or for purposes that are not transparent.

-- When Personal Information is collected directly from individuals, we inform them through a clear, conspicuous, and easily accessible privacy notice or similar means prior to collecting the information of (1) the company entity or entities responsible for the processing, (2) what information will be collected, (3) the purposes for which it will be used, (4) with whom it will be shared,including any requirements to disclose Personal Information in response to lawful requests by government authorities, (5) how long it will be retained, (6) how they can ask a question, raise a concern or exercise their rights related to the information, and (7) a link to this Policy, where possible and appropriate.
+- When Personal Information is collected directly from individuals, we inform them, prior to collecting the information and through a clear, conspicuous, and easily accessible privacy notice or similar means, of (1) the company entity or entities responsible for the processing, (2) the contact details of our Chief Privacy Officer and/or the regional/local Data Privacy Officer, (3) what information will be collected, (4) the purposes for which it will be used, (5) the legal basis for our processing, (6) with whom it will be shared, including any requirements to disclose Personal Information in response to lawful requests by government authorities, (7) whether and how we will transfer the Personal Information to other countries, including the relevant countries where feasible (8) how long it will be retained or the criteria by which we make that determination, (9) how they can ask a question, raise a concern or exercise their rights related to their Personal Information, (10) how they can withdraw any consent they have provided, (11) their right to lodge a complaint with a supervisory authority, (12) any obligation to provide Personal Information and the consequences of not doing so, (13) any automated decision-making, including profiling, we will carry out, and (14) a link to this Policy, where possible and appropriate.
 Our comprehensive privacy notices for many of our stakeholders are available online at http://www.msd.com/about/how-we-operate/privacy/transparency-and-privacy.html

 - When Personal Information is obtained through observation, sensors, or other indirect means, it may not be possible to provide a privacy notice directly to the individual at the time the information are collected.
 In such cases, we assure transparency to the individual through other means, such as posted or printed on the device or materials associated with the device that will obtain the information.

-- When Personal Information is collected from other sources and not specifically at the direction of our company, prior to obtaining the information, we verify in writing that the provider of the information has informed individuals of the ways and purposes for which our company intends to use the information.
-If written verification cannot be obtained from the provider of the information, we use only anonymized information, or prior to using Personal Information, we inform the affected individuals through a privacy notice or similar means of (1) the entity or entities of our company responsible for processing the information, (2) what information our company plans to use, (3) the purposes for which our company plans to use it, (4) with whom our company plans to share it, (5) how long plans to retain it, (6) how they can ask a question, raise a concern or exercise their rights, and (7) a link to this Policy, where possible and appropriate.
+- When Personal Information is collected from other sources and not specifically at the direction of our company,prior to obtaining the information, we verify in writing that the provider of the information has informed individuals of the ways and purposes for which our company intends to use the information.
+If written verification cannot be obtained from the provider of the information, we use only anonymized information, or prior to using Personal Information, we inform the affected individuals through a privacy notice or similar means of (1) the entity or entities of our company responsible for processing the information, (2) the contact details of our Chief Privacy Officer and/or the regional/local Data Privacy Officer, (3) what information our company plans to use, (4) the purposes for which our company plans to use it, (5) the legal basis for our processing, (6) with whom our company will share it, (7) whether and how we will transfer the Personal Information to other countries, including the relevant countries where feasible (8) how long our company plans to retain it or the criteria by which we make that determination, (9) how they can ask a question, raise a concern or exercise their rights related to their Personal Information, (10) how they can withdraw any consent they have provided, (11) their right to lodge a complaint with a supervisory authority, (12) any obligation to provide Personal Information and the consequences of not doing so, (13) any automated decision-making, including profiling, we will carry out, and (14) a link to this Policy, where possible and appropriate.

 - We ensure that the necessary transparency mechanisms, including, where possible, mechanisms that support individual rights requests, are designed into supporting technologies, and that third parties supporting the activity or process do not process information about people in ways that are inconsistent with what individuals have been told through a privacy notice or other verifiable means that we and others working for us will do with the information.

-- If new legitimate business purposes are identified for Personal Information that previously was collected, we either ensure that the new business purpose is compatible with, including materially similar to a purpose described in a privacy notice or other transparency mechanism that previously was provided to the individual, or we obtain the individual’s consent for the new use of Personal Information.
+- If new legitimate business purposes are identified for Personal Information that previously was collected, we either obtain the individual’s consent for the new use of Personal Information, or we ensure that the new business purpose is compatible with, including materially similar to, purposes described in a privacy notice or other transparency mechanism that was previously provided to the individual.
+We will determine compatibility based on (1) any link between the original purposes and the proposed new purpose, (2) the reasonable expectations of the individual, (3) the nature of the Personal Information, (4) the consequences of the further processing for the individual, and (5) the safeguards we have put in place.

-- We do not apply this principle to anonymized information or where we use Personal Information solely for historical and scientific research purposes and (1) an Ethics Review Committee, or other competent reviewer, has determined that the risk of such use to privacy and other rights of individuals is acceptable and (2) applicable Law is respected.
+- We do not apply this principle to anonymized information or where we use Personal Information solely for historical and scientific research purposes and (1) an Ethics Review Committee, or other competent reviewer, has determined that the risk of such use to privacy and other rights of individuals is acceptable, (2) we have put in place appropriate safeguards to ensure data minimization, such as pseudonymization, and (3) all other applicable Laws are respected.

 - We ensure that purpose limitation restrictions are designed into any supporting technology, including any reporting capabilities and downstream data sharing.